 - 1 tsp. caraway seeds

-- 2 pounds cooked and cooked pork tenderloin, sliced
+- 2 lbs. pork tenderloin, cooked and sliced

 - Kosher salt and fresh ground black pepper